 Kibbeh is popular throughout Lebanon, Syria, Palestine, Jordan, Eqypt, Iraq, Armenia, Iran, Israel, Cyprus, and Turkey.

-While this recipe for bulgur meatballs is like a stew, kibbeh made of bulgur wheat can also be shaped into flavorful balls or patties, which may be deep-fried, baked, or served raw.
+While this recipe for bulgur meatballs is like a stew, kibbeh isn’t always served in broth.
+Kibbeh can also be shaped into flavorful balls or patties, which may be deep-fried, baked, or served raw.

 While reading an online forum about kibbeh, where people were discussing the many nuances of kibbeh, someone suggested that others find out how their grandma makes kibbeh, and follow that.

 Sound like good advice right?
 One can imagine the infinite variations of kibbeh that must exist from household to household, and region to region, throughout the Levant.

 Bulgur Wheat Kibbeh Balls